-The fiscal year 2022 award agreements are filed as exhibits to the Company's Current Report on Form 8-K filed with the SEC on June 30, 2021.
-The grant date for these fiscal year 2022 awards, and annual LTI awards going forward, will be August 31, to align with the Company's new fiscal year.
-The specific levels of EBITDA from Continuing Operations are not disclosed at this time given their competitive sensitivity, but will be disclosed upon completion of the performance period.
+The Compensation Committee approved the fiscal year 2023 STI and LTI plans in August 2022 and made no material changes to the plans or equity mix used in fiscal year 2022.
+The fiscal year 2023 award agreements are filed as exhibits to the Company's Current Report on Form 8-K filed with the SEC on August 17, 2022.
+The specific goals for each metric are not disclosed at this time given their competitive sensitivity but will be disclosed upon completion of the performance period in the Compensation Discussion and Analysis section of the applicable proxy statement.